Limerick GAA notes - latest news from 17 different clubs

 CAHERLINE

-LOTTO: No winner, numbers drawn were 8, 9, 21 & 22.
-Lucky dip winners were Pat Bourke, Helen Daly, Seán Kiely, Ger Coffey and Noreen Collopy.
-In line with the heightened restrictions, our club Lotto is now suspended until further notice.
-Thank you for your continued support, all going well, we'll be up and running again very soon.
+LOTTO: In line with the heightened restrictions, our club Lotto is now suspended until further notice.
+Thank you for your continued support...all going well, we'll be up and running again very soon!

-FIXTURES: While juvenile training can continue as per the guidelines outlined in the Government's Covid-19 National Framework, all blitzes and matches have been suspended at all levels until further notice.
+FIXTURES ON HOLD: While juvenile training can continue as per the guidelines outlined in the Government's Covid 19 National Framework, all blitzes/matches have been suspended at all levels with immediate effect and until further notice.

-CLUB LIMERICK DRAW: Best of luck to our members in the upcoming Club Limerick Draw - October's exclusive star prize is 2 Nights luxurious accommodation, in a deluxe room at Lough Rynn Castle Estate & Gardens including breakfast in the Sandstone Restaurant, evening dinner for 2 plus bottle of House wine with meal, a bottle of prosecco & chocolates in room upon arrival.
-At least half of your membership goes directly to our club, so we appreciate your support.
+PITCH CLOSED: Please be aware that our pitch is now closed for the season.
+Juvenile training can continue in the hurling wall, coaches will be in touch with the dates/times of training.

 CRECORA-MANISTER